 Monitoring and protecting consumerfinance.gov

 We monitor use of consumerfinance.gov to keep the website secure and available to all users.
 We employ software that monitors network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage to the website.
 Part of this process involves collecting non-identifying information about you, such as your internet protocol address, the day and time you access our website, and the address that linked you directly to our website (if you arrived here by clicking a link on another website).
 By using consumerfinance.gov you expressly consent to such monitoring.
 If our monitoring reveals evidence of possible abuse or criminal activity, we may provide such evidence to appropriate law enforcement officials.
-Unauthorized attempts to upload information and/or change information on this website is strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and 18 U.S.C. §§ 1001, 1030.
+Unauthorized attempts to upload information and/or change information on this website are strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and 18 U.S.C. §§ 1001, 1030.

 The government also assumes no legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process described or depicted on this website.
 Finally, the government does not represent that the use of any such information, apparatus, product, or process would not infringe privately owned rights.